 8. Bass is the Key

 Dealing with the bass has been a real headache for most mix engineers as it can either uplift a track or completely ruin it.
 It can be quite tricky as the bass needs to work well, both in big speakers and small ones too.
 To get it right, it is better if you mix the bass in small speakers to attain the right level.
 Once you are done with that, switch to the large speakers to adjust the tonal quality.
 That will fit the bass right into the track.

 The use of compressors in any mix is very important.
 However, you have to clinical while using compressors.
 When you are compressing a sound signal, make sure to keep the tonal quality as natural as possible.
 Otherwise, the sound will become artificial and synthetic.
 Do not over-compress sounds when it is not required.
 If you are not being able to compress a certain instrument, leave it to the mastering engineer who will do the final compressing and limiting.

 10. Use a reference

-So to conclude, all we can say is that you are always open for experimenting new techniques.
-And keeping these pointers in mind will give you a nice foundation about how to approach towards mixing and getting good results from it.
+So to conclude, all we can say is that you are always open to experimenting with new techniques.
+And keeping these pointers in mind will give you a nice foundation about how to approach mixing and getting good results from it.